V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

     await ctx.send(embed=display)
 ```

-In this part of the code, we can see that when we supply a "porg" name, an SQL query is executed to fetch the data inside the database.
-And as we can see, we should be able to exploit an SQL injection, in the name field.
+In this part of the code, we can see that when we supply a "porg" name using the bot `@Porg Bot porg name_here`, an SQL query is executed to fetch the data inside the database.

+And as we can see, we should be able to exploit an SQL injection, in the `name` field.

 ```python
     query = f"SELECT * FROM porgs WHERE name LIKE '{name}'"